Introduction

 1. We have a top-level binary expression like so a | b, this is a union expression, it includes all tests found in either a or b.

 3. The left expression is itself a binary expression again, this time an intersection.
-It consists of another matcher test set and a complement.
+It consists of another pattern test set and a complement.

-1. The name matcher is only applied to modules this time, indiicated by mod and uses a regex matcher (delimited by /).
+1. The name pattern is only applied to modules this time, indicated by mod and uses a regex matcher (indicated by :).
 It includes all tests who's module identifier matches the given regex.

 2. The complement !ignored includes all tests which are not marked as ignored.